Norman Lloyd: Early life and theatre

 Lloyd was born Norman Nathan Perlmutter on November 8, 1914, in Jersey City, New Jersey.
-His family was Jewish and lived in Brooklyn, New York.
+His family was Jewish and lived in New York City.
 His father, Max Perlmutter, was an accountant who later became a salesman and proprietor of a furniture store.
 His mother, Sadie Horowitz Perlmutter, was a bookkeeper and housewife.
 She had a good voice and a lifelong interest in the theatre, and she took her young son to singing and dancing lessons.
 He had two sisters, Ruth and Janice, who survived her brother by four months.
 Lloyd became a child performer, appearing at vaudeville benefits and women's clubs, and was a professional by the age of nine.

 Lloyd graduated from high school when he was 15 and began studies at New York University, but left at the end of his sophomore year.
 "All around me I could see the way the Depression was affecting everyone; for my family, for people in business like my father, it was a terrible time," he wrote.
 "I just wasn't going to stay in college, paying tuition to get a degree to be a lawyer, when I could see lawyers who had become taxi drivers."
 Lloyd's father died in 1945, at age 55, "broken by the world that he was living in."

 In 1932, at age 17, Lloyd auditioned and became the youngest of the apprentices under the direction of May Sarton at Eva Le Gallienne's Civic Repertory Theatre in New York City.
 He then joined Sarton's Apprentice Theatre in New Hampshire, continuing his studies with her and her associate, Eleanor Flexner.
 The group rehearsed a total of ten modern European plays and performed at The New School for Social Research and in Boston.
 Members of the Harvard Dramatic Club saw Lloyd on stage and offered him the lead in a play directed by Joseph Losey.
 He rejoined Sarton's group, for whom Losey directed a Boston production of Gods of the Lightning.
 When Sarton was forced to give up her company, Losey suggested that Lloyd audition for a production of André Obey's Noah (1935).
 It was Lloyd's first Broadway show.